Councillors condemn closure of hospital beds as Lancaster infirmary battles service stress

 The decision, made by University Hospitals of Morecambe Bay NHS Trust, was made to help cut costs.
 It is also closing 18 beds at the Furness General Hospital.

-During the final quarter of 2025, Royal Lancaster Infirmary declared it had reached level four in its Operations Pressure Escalation Levels (OPEL), which sees the hospital incompetent to provide “comprehensive care” to its patients.
+During the final quarter of 2025, Royal Lancaster Infirmary declared it had reached level four in its Operations Pressure Escalation Levels (OPEL), which sees the hospital as unable to provide “comprehensive care” to its patients.

 Reaching this highest level of alert comes after months of warning from University Hospitals of Morecambe Bay NHS Trust, detailing the “stress, demand and pressure” that are on the hospital’s services.

-Since the end of last year, the OPEL of the Royal Lancaster Infirmary has seen numerous fluctuations between OPEL levels 3 and 4, though still emphasising that de-escalating a level doesn’t indicate an end to the strain faced by the hospital.
+Since the end of last year, the OPEL of the Royal Lancaster Infirmary has seen numerous fluctuations between OPEL levels three and four, though still emphasising that de-escalating a level doesn’t indicate an end to the strain faced by the hospital.

 Green Lancaster County Councillor Hamish Mills, who chaired the committee meeting, made clear that he values the opinions of the public on this matter, and disagrees with the Trust that the same quality of care can be emulated at home.